-To me this is the perfect scent to wear in the summer taking an after dinner stroll with the lady, or when you're going out for drinks at a nice outdoor patio.
+To me an after dinner stroll with the lady, or when you're going out for drinks at a nice outdoor patio.
 There's something so fresh about the scent that you just need to be outside when you put it on.

 Imagine if Irish Spring actually smelled like what they say.
 Fresh, grassy and green, right-out-of-the-shower-clean smelling.
 Of course, that cheap soap is nowhere near that.

 Fortunately, there is English Fern.
 You will smell cleaner than you ever have after a spritz of this incredible cologne.